 Foo (pronounced FOO) is a term used by programmers as a placeholder for a value that can change, depending on conditions or on information passed to the program.
 Foo and other words like it are formally known as metasyntactic variables.
 It can be helpful to use metasyntactic variables when creating sample code because programmers don't have to create unique names for each variable value.
 Nonsense placeholders make it easier to focus on the code's core concept and functional goal.

 By submitting your personal information, you agree that TechTarget and its partners may contact you regarding relevant content, products and special offers.

 Command foo (arg1, arg2)

-Foo or any such word used this way is formally known as a metasyntactic variable.
-Eric Raymond, probably the world's greatest authority on foo and other metasyntactic variables, also lists qux, waldo, fred, xyzzy, and thud among others that are occasionally used.
-Although foo is the canonical metasyntactic variable, Raymond notes that cultures outside the United States have their own preferences.
-Fred, barney, and wombat seem common in the U.K. Toto, tata, titi, and tutu reportedly are used by the French.
-Blarg and wibble are used in New Zealand.
+Although foo is considered a canonical metasyntactic variable, Raymond notes that these variable names can vary based on geography.
+He lists qux, waldo, fred, xyzzy, and thud among others that are occasionally used.
+Fred, barney, and wombat seem common in the U.K., while toto, tata, titi and tutu are reportedly used by the French.
+Blarg and wibble are often used in New Zealand.

 Continue Reading About foo (in software programming)

 Margaret Rouse asks:

 Do you regularly use foo?